Lenseadugna/Lenseadugna/README.md

 - 👋 Hi, I’m @Lense Adugna
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Information Technology
+- 🌱 I’m graduated in Information Technology
 - 💞️ I’m looking to collaborate on ...
-- ⚡ Fun fact: ????????
+- ⚡ Fun fact:

 <!---
 Lenseadugna/Lenseadugna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.